T-odd anomalous interactions of the top-quark at the Large Hadron Collider

-Similar studies have been performed for effective anomalous CP-violating couplings for the process $\gamma \gamma \to t\bar{t}$ in Refs.\cite{Poulose:1998sd,Grzadkowski:2003tf}, at FLC in Ref.\cite{Lietti:2000dz} and in the context of muon colliders in Refs.\cite{Tsuno:2005qb,Hioki:2007jc}.
-The present study explores the effect of such anomalous interactions for a wide range of $CP$-violating scale and provides the LHC-sensitivities for the coupling of such interactions via the process $pp \to t\bar{t} \to (bl^+\nu_l)(\bar{b}l^-\bar{\nu_l})$ using T-odd triple product correlations defined in Ref. \cite{Valencia:2013yr}.
+Similar studies have been performed for effective anomalous CP-violating couplings for the process $\gamma \gamma \to t\bar{t}$ in Refs. \cite{Poulose:1998sd,Grzadkowski:2003tf}, at FLC in Ref. \cite{Lietti:2000dz} and in the context of muon colliders in Refs. \cite{Hioki:2007jc}.
+The present article explores the effect of such anomalous interactions for a wide range of $CP$-violating scale and provides the LHC-sensitivities for the coupling of such interactions via the process $pp \to t\bar{t} \to (bl^+\nu_l)(\bar{b}l^-\bar{\nu_l})$ using T-odd triple product correlations defined in Ref. \cite{Valencia:2013yr}.

 Plan of the article is as follows: In section \ref{T-oddint} we discuss the model and possible T-odd observables for the top-pair production at the LHC and how these observables are suitable for analysing the effects of the $CP$-violation.
 Section \ref{Numanl} discusses the numerical procedure and results on T-odd interactions.
 The experimental sensitivities of the T-odd couplings are also discussed in the same section.
 Finally, we summarise our findings in section \ref{summary}.